-The lists validated by ACF are made available to the railway undertakings concerned for validation by computer processing.
+The lists validated by the infrastructure manager are made available to the railway undertakings concerned for validation by computer processing.
 Railway undertakings then have 5 working days to validate or contest the delays and causes transmitted in this way.
 If there was no claim made within the prescribed times, the data is considered valid.